-U.K. Gets Brief Extension To Withdraw From E.U.
-As 'Cliff-Edge' Date Delayed
+U.K. Gets Brief Extension To Withdraw From EU As 'Cliff-Edge' Date Delayed

 U.K. Prime Minister Theresa May was relegated to another room while the rest deliberated: Would May get the months-long extension she had requested to give her time to negotiate a Brexit withdrawal arrangement with Parliament?

 Ultimately, May got an extension — but not the one she was hoping for.
 After several hours of negotiations, leaders of the 27 remaining European Union countries unanimously agreed Thursday to postpone the March 29 deadline for the United Kingdom to depart the political bloc.
-The E.U. offered two alternative deadlines — one if U.K. lawmakers can agree on a path forward, and one if it cannot.
+The EU offered two alternative deadlines — one if U.K. lawmakers can agree on a path forward, and one if they cannot.

-If Prime Minister Theresa May can persuade Members of Parliament to accept her Brexit terms, then the the country will have until May 22 to get everything in place — one day before European Parliament elections begin.
+If May can persuade members of Parliament to accept her Brexit terms, then the country will have until May 22 to get everything in place — one day before European Parliament elections begin.
 If, however, May cannot persuade lawmakers to agree to the deal they've already rejected twice, then the country will get just an additional two weeks — until April 12 — to figure out next steps.

 Dans les couloirs du #ConseilEuropeen art.50 pic.twitter.com/dNPomWMlyf— Dimiter Tzantchev (@DTzantchev) March 21, 2019